-It is the policy of St. Joseph's Health and our affiliate corporations to provide an environment free of tobacco use.
-This policy exists as one of many methods for St. Joseph's Health to promote and encourage healthy lifestyles throughout our community.
+Consistent with New York State law, it is the policy of St. Joseph's Hospital Health Center and our affiliate corporations to provide an environment free of Tobacco use.
+This policy exists as one of many methods for St. Joseph's Hospital Health Center to promote and encourage healthy lifestyles throughout our community.

 Students who violate this policy will be issued one warning and if there are further violations of this policy, students are subject to dismissal from the college.
-For more on how you can quit smoking contact NY QUITS: 1-866-697-8487
+For more on how you can quit smoking contact NY QUITS: 1-866-697-8487 exception of Behavioral Health Residences.